parasquid/manga_plus-api/README.md

 # MangaPlus::Api

-Thin API layer for the MangaPlus manga site
+Thin API layer for the MangaPlus manga site.
+Note that this is intended for programmatically navigating their api.

 ## Installation